-I’ve recently noticed that allosexuals (that’s people who are attracted to others) don’t pick up asexual coding.
+I’ve recently noticed that allosexuals (that’s people who are sexually attracted to others) don’t pick up asexual coding.
 So if you see someone running around labeling everyone in sight ace, that’s probably just me.
 Flippant article title and jokes aside, I earnestly want to talk about how a character, accidentally or not, can read this way.
 This is also related in part to my debut novel, Hello World, where I too wrote an ace character without originally knowing it only to go back and find several scenes with the relevant subtext.
 That’s right friends, you can even code a character as your own identity if you don’t know it’s you at the time.

 I think most people are familiar with gay subtext, so I won’t explain it.
 The problem happens when people see a character uninterested in a different gender and therefore assume they are interested in the same gender.
 But that excludes much of the community, like bisexuals, pansexuals, and asexuals.
 (And that doesn’t even get into gendered issues about same or different gender.)
 For the sake of simplicity, let’s just say a binary view of gay or straight is fundamentally flawed and get onto what ace coding is.

 I think people learn best by example so I’m going to use pop culture characters showcase my key points.

 I’ve written at length about the specific coding of this character so I’ll summarize.
 But first let’s discuss what it means not to have a character show sexual attraction.